 When the upgrade process is complete, the MAX resets itself.
 When the self-test is complete, the MAX's initial menu appears in the Edit window with all parameters set to default values.

 Restoring configured profiles

 There are two ways to restore the MAX unit's configuration from a saved file:

-- System>Sys Diag>Restore Cfg - TFTP transfer via SNMP SET commands
+- The Restore Cfg command in the Sys Diag menu - TFTP transfer via SNMP SET commands